 What Are the Basics of Metal Fabrication?

-Metal fabrication is the alchemical process of transforming raw metal into functional, finished products—from skyscraper skeletons A microscopic surgical tools.
+Metal fabrication is the alchemical process of transforming raw metal into functional, finished products—from skyscraper skeletons to microscopic surgical tools.
 Al centro, it combines fisica, artistry, and engineering to solve humanity’s most pressing challenges.
 Below is a structured primer on the discipline’s fundamental principles, followed by a philosophical exploration of its broader implications.

 1. Core Processes: The Fabricator’s Toolkit